-OUR TEAM IS MADE UP OF HIGHLY DIVERSE, CREATIVE, TALENTED, AND ENERGETIC INDIVIDUALS LIKE SARA CHUN, OUR DIRECTOR FOR PARTNERSHIPS.
+OUR TEAM IS MADE UP OF HIGHLY DIVERSE, CREATIVE, TALENTED, AND ENERGETIC INDIVIDUALS LIKE DR. ALISON MARKLEIN, ONE OF OUR SCIENCE ADVISORS.

 1. What's your role at The ClimateMusic Project?